ApePax/lmeca2802/README.md

 - `workR/`: runs the code.
 In C there is an additionnal folder:
 - `structures/`: allows to access any structures from anywhere in the code, as long as it is defined in the structures.c and the structures.h.
 The CMakeFile has been modified accordingly. (/!\ follow the instruction in this code for new structures)
+In some cases, an additionnal folder was added to save the results such that they won't be erased by new simulations:
+- `data`

 This implemntation only allows for position control.
 To run the code:
 - In Python: